calledAdo/Quote-Stablecoin/README.md

 QuoteMinter Canister uses a unique approach whereby other users (holders of $STATH) provide this excess liquidity needed as Overcollateral for the minted tokens .<br>

-$STATH is minted by calling the mintSTATH method in the QuoteMinter Canister which initaites a deposit of a specified amount of ckBTC into the QuoteMinter Canister and then the equivalent amount of $STATH is minted ,
+$STATH is minted by calling the mintSTATH method in the QuoteMinter Canister which initiates a deposit of a specified amount of ckBTC into the QuoteMinter Canister and then the equivalent amount of $STATH is minted ,
->this means the value of $STATH at any point in time is determined by the total amount of ckBTC within the QuoteMinter Canister minus the amount just equivalent in USD to the entire supply of $QUOTE token<br>
+>The value of $STATH at any point in time is determined by the total amount of ckBTC within the QuoteMinter Canister minus the amount just equivalent in USD to the entire supply of $QUOTE token<br>

-**$STATH** holders are incentivized by the fees collected during minting and burning of $QUOTE and also since $QUOTE is an __ICRC__ token ,the fees are burnt hence reducing the total supply of the token on every transactions which would also be to the advantage of $STATH holders .
+**$STATH** holders are incentivized by the fees collected during minting and burning of $QUOTE and also since $QUOTE is an __ICRC__ token ,the fees for all transactions are burnt hence reducing the total supply of the token on every transaction which would also be to the advantage of $STATH holders .

 ## Features of Quote Stablecoin

 * ### Collateral Range <br>
-   when the equivalent amount of price of BTC falls such that the value of the total ckBTC in the QuoteMinter Canister in USD is less than 4x the total supply of $QUOTE ,minting of Quote is halted <br>
+   when the equivalent amount of price of BTC falls such that the value of the total ckBTC in the QuoteMinter Canister in USD is less than 4x the total supply of $QUOTE ,the following occurs
+  * minting of Quote is halted
+  * Burning of Quote is halted

   >This is done to ensure that each minted quote token is sufficiently collateralized <br>

   When the price of BTC rises or total supply of $QUOTE reduces such that the value in USD of the total ckBTC in the pool is greater than 8x the total supply of $QUOTE,the minting of STATH is halted<br>

-  >This is done to avoid over saturation of rewards for $STATH holders and hence further incentivizing users to hold $STATH <br>
+  >This is done to avoid over-saturation of rewards for $STATH holders and hence further incentivizing users to hold $STATH long term<br>

 * ### Solvency Factor and Solvency Threshold<br>